Boys II Planet

 Boys II Planet is a South Korean reality competition survival show created by Mnet.
 The show followed the process of creating a new global boy group.
 It premiered on Mnet on July 17 and 18, 2025, at 21:00 (KST), initially divided into two programs, but merged in episode 3.
 The show ended on September 25, 2025, with the formation of an eight-member boy group named Alpha Drive One.

 The show serves as the sequel to Girls Planet 999 and Boys Planet.
-It will also have a spin-off show called Planet C: Home Race, featuring the previously eliminated Planet C trainees, giving them another chance to debut.
-It's set to premiere on Mnet Plus on December 6, 2025.
+It has a spin-off show called Planet C: Home Race, featuring the previously eliminated Planet C trainees, which premiered on Mnet Plus on December 6, 2025.
+The show debuted a seven-member boy group known as Modyssey (stylized in all caps).